A Former Client’s Perspective: How to Prepare for a Proffer

 Find activities to take your mind off your case.

-Criminal cases often move slowly, and it is important to find activities to take your mind off the upcoming meetings and the unknown future.
-Participate in social activities, watch enjoyable movies, read books, take up painting or meditation, or find other hobbies you enjoy.
-It will also help to take care of your physical health during this period.
+More often than not, criminal cases move slowly.
+It is important to find activities to take your mind off the upcoming meetings and the unknown future.
+Participate in social activities, watch movies, read books, take up painting or meditation, or find other hobbies you enjoy.
+It will also be beneficial to take care of your physical health during this period.
 While it may be difficult not to turn to alcohol or comfort foods during this stressful time, eating right, exercising, and getting plenty of sleep will help ensure you are in the best mental and physical state when it is time to meet with the prosecutor.

 Make your opinions known while respecting your lawyer’s expertise.

-While your attorney is the expert, you are part of the team whose goal is to achieve the best outcome for you at the end of the day.
-Make your opinions known while respecting your lawyer’s expertise.
-Remember that you lived the facts and are the primary source of information on the events as they unfolded.
-Do not hesitate to correct misperceptions by your attorney about who did what or when a certain event occurred.
+Although your attorney is the expert, you are part of the team whose goal is to achieve the optimal outcome for you at the end of the day.
+Respect your lawyer’s expertise, and make your opinions known.
+Remember that you lived the facts and are the primary source of information about the events as they unfolded.
+Do not hesitate to correct misperceptions by your attorney–– they weren’t there when who did what or when a certain event occurred.
 Also, realize that part of your attorney’s job is to give you an honest assessment of your case and how it will be viewed by the government.
-Getting angry at your attorney or blaming him for the government’s actions will not help you achieve your goals.
+Getting angry at your attorney or blaming them for the government’s actions will not help you achieve your goals.

 Consider the question asked before answering.

 When you arrive at the proffer, the agents and prosecutors present will tell you their specific concerns and questions about your case.
-Hopefully, your attorney will learn these concerns in advance and prepare you for answering the questions completely and honestly while not offering additional facts beyond those that are requested.
-Your Attorney will be sitting next to you during the proffer to hear the questions and answers.
-He may ask for a break at some point to confer with you or if he feels that you are beginning to tire and lose focus.
+Your attorney will––hopefully––learn these concerns in advance and prepare you for answering the questions completely and honestly while not offering additional facts beyond those that are requested.
+Your attorney will be sitting next to you during the proffer to hear the questions and answers.
+They may ask for a break at some point to confer with you or if they feel that you are beginning to tire out or lose focus.
 You may also ask for a break at any time to use the restroom or get a drink, although the prosecutor may ask you to answer any pending question prior to such a break.
-You can expect the prosecutors and agents to be professional and perhaps even friendly, but remember that they are not on your side and be careful to consider the question that was asked before composing your truthful answer and speaking in response.
+You can expect the prosecutors and agents to be professional and perhaps even friendly, but keep in mind that they are not on your side.

-During any break, feel free to ask questions of your attorney.
-He or she may also use this time to remind you to answer questions audibly, to speak slowly, and to suggest potential clarification if it seems that one or more of your answers may have been misunderstood.
+During any break, feel free to ask your attorney questions.
+They may also use this time to remind you to answer questions audibly, to speak slowly, and to suggest potential clarification if it seems that one or more of your answers may have been misunderstood.

-If you do not understand a question asked by the prosecutor, it is perfectly acceptable to say so and to request that the question be rephrased.
+If you do not understand a question the prosecutor has asked, it is perfectly acceptable to say so and to request that the question be rephrased.
 Also, you may not know the answers to every question, or you may not remember certain details.
 If “I don’t know” or “I don’t remember” is a full, complete, and truthful answer, then you should not hesitate to give such an answer.

-Although the Government has your attorney’s written proffer if one was given, your actual proffer is what you say at the session.
+While the government has your attorney’s written proffer if one was given, your actual proffer is what you say at the session.
 So, they will start from the beginning and ask you the same questions to which your attorney has already provided written answers; they need to hear those answers on the record from you directly.
-They will be comparing your verbal answers with the written proffer submitted by your Attorney, so make sure that you review the attorney’s proffer before going into the session.
+They will be comparing your verbal answers with the written proffer submitted by your attorney, so make sure that you review the attorney’s proffer before going into the session.

 Be prepared to answer additional questions.

-Try not to be argumentative or defensive in response to questions; your Attorney will forcefully advocate on your behalf both before and after the proffer.
-Nevertheless, it is appropriate and important for you to correct factual inaccuracies in the Government’s questions or statements, but you must do so in a respectful, calm, matter-of-fact tone.
+Try not to be argumentative or defensive in response to questions; your attorney will aggressively advocate on your behalf both before and after the proffer.
+Nevertheless, it is appropriate and important for you to correct factual inaccuracies in the government’s questions or statements, but you must do so in a respectful, calm, matter-of-fact tone.
 For example, “I actually did not know, at the time, that Mr. X had been convicted of XYZ.”

 Leave enough time for the proffer session.

-It is important that you leave enough time for this proffer session.
+It is imperative that you leave enough time for this proffer session.
 If you can, clear the entire day.
 It may take longer than expected, and if you are anxious about child care or getting to another appointment, it may come across in your testimony as nervousness or even untruthfulness.
-Also, prosecutors are not required to offer you this chance to proffer and are unlikely to be impressed if you cut the session short.
+Also, prosecutors are not required to offer you this chance to proffer and are likely to be unimpressed if you end the session early.